Advantages and Applications of Low Pressure Die Casting

 Ⅱ. The advantages of low pressure die casting

-Low-pressure die-casting can use sand mold, metal mold, graphite mold, etc. The filling process is not only different from gravity die casting, sand casting, but also different from high pressure die casting.
+Low-pressure die-casting can use a sand mold, metal mold, graphite mold, etc. The filling process is not only different from gravity die casting and sand casting like sodium silicate sand casting, but also different from high-pressure die casting.
 It has the following advantages:

 1. The casting mold is filled with pure metal liquid, which improves the purity of the casting.
 The slag generally floats on the surface of the liquid metal, while the low-pressure die casting is filled by the liquid metal at the bottom of the crucible through the riser, which completely avoids the possibility of the slag entering the mold cavity.